-Hospice addresses your physical, emotional, social, and spiritual needs to provide the best possible quality of life for you or your loved one – as defined by you and your family.
+Another benefit of hospice care is that it addresses your physical, emotional, social, and spiritual needs to provide the best possible quality of life for you or your loved one – as defined by you and your family.
 The key to providing such support is using a diverse team of professionals who address all aspects of your needs.
 The team consists of physicians, nurses, social workers, spiritual support counselors, and health care aides, among others.
 Each member is trained to provide comforting, end-of-life care.

 Frank lived alone.
 His hospice social worker connected him with a local non-profit that will deliver him hot meals several times a week.

-Members of Samaritan’s hospice team will visit you and your family regularly depending on your needs.
+Members of Samaritan’s hospice treatment team will visit you and your family regularly depending on your needs.
 In addition, the team is available 24/7 by calling (800) 229-8183.

 Many patients are able to remain in their current residence, whether it’s their own home or that of a loved one, or their assisted living or nursing facility.
 The focus is on creating a calm, restful environment that brings comfort and support to you and your loved ones.